andreas-wagner-dev/object-oriented-learning-journey/blog/decorator-pattern-article-v3.md

 **Need to change the logging format?** → Touch many lines of mixed concerns…
 **Want to reuse caching logic elsewhere?** → Copy-paste or refactor everything…

+Splitting of this one Service class into `CarRentalService`, `CarReturnService` and `CarPaymentService` solve not realy the problem.
+The cross-cutting concerns are steel mixed and now we have to touch more classes for changes on that.
+So maybe we can splitt also the cross-cutting concerns and put they `CarRentalValidationService`, `CarRentalCachingService` and `CarRentalLoggingService`.
+Is this realy helpfull?

 **There's a better way.
 And it's hiding in plain sight.**

 ---